 The Minimonsta is an award winning, highly detailed and accurate emulation of this original instrument with heaps of attitude.
-We think of it as a Minimoog emulation on steroids because whereas, until the Minimonsta, numerous Minimoog clones simply attempted to copy the original instrument and then add one or two features such as polyphony and another LFO, the Minimonsta takes a radically different look at this vintage masterpiece and operates on two levels.
+We think of it as a Mini emulation on steroids because, until the Minimonsta, numerous clones simply attempted to copy the original instrument and then add one or two features such as polyphony and another LFO, the Minimonsta takes a radically different look at this vintage masterpiece and operates on two levels.

 However, there is also another dark side to the beast, and it's here where you can unleash a full-on Monsta.

-In short, think of the Minimonsta as a modular Minimoog but without all the clutter of patch cords.
+In short, think of the Minimonsta as a modular Mini but without all the clutter of patch cords.